JavaScriptDude/nginx_def_err_pages/readme.md

-1. Create /var/www/error
+NGINX has built-in error pages that contain the block `<hr><center>nginx/_version_</center>` in the output.
+This may not be desirable.
+This template is to set up new default error pages for all error codes that are not caught and handled by the 'servers'.

+1) Create directory for static error pages: `/var/www/error`
     * Ensure that nginx has read access

-2. Upload <err_num>.html files to /var/www/error
+2) Upload <err_num>.html files to /var/www/error
     * See var/www/error in this repo for templates -or- use http_codes.ods to create your own

-3. Create /etc/nginx/common (if not existing)
+3) Create /etc/nginx/common (if not existing)

-4. Create `error.conf` in `/etc/nginx/common`
+4) Create `error.conf` in `/etc/nginx/common` with contents:=
-  * Contents:
 ```
 error_page 400 /400.html;
 error_page 401 /401.html;